Letrozole Side Effects

 Applies to letrozole: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking letrozole:Less common
+You should check with your doctor immediately if any of these side effects occur when taking letrozole:Less common

 - Bone fracture